luiscoco/Azure_SDK_Sample1_CreateResourceGroup/README.md

 ```
 az configure --defaults location=euwest group=luis-RG
 ```

-**NOTE:**
-For general info about Azure SDK for .NET navigate to the following github repo: https://github.com/Azure/azure-sdk-for-net

 ## 1. Open VSCode and create a new C# console application with .NET 8